deliveroo/deliveroo.engineering/_posts/2019-01-31-moving-from-ruby-to-rust.md

 * it can be used to build dynamic libraries, which can be loaded into Ruby (using `extern "C"` interface)

 Some of our team members had experience with Rust and liked the language, also one part of the Dispatcher was already using Rust.
-Our strategy was to replace current ruby implementation gradually, by replacing parts of the algorithm one by one.
+Our strategy was to replace the current ruby implementation gradually, by replacing parts of the algorithm one by one.
 It was possible because we could implement separate methods and classes in Rust and call them from Ruby without a big overhead of cross-language interaction.

 ## How we made Ruby talk to Rust